 Operation Cookie Drop: Buyers who want to support Troop 1806’s cookie sale have the option (in addition to, or instead of, buying actual boxes for themselves), to make a charitable donation of cookie boxes to our active military.
 This is called Operation Cookie Drop.
 Full Operation Cookie Drop details are available at this link.
 Girls at booths or going through neighborhoods will give this option to anyone.
 The way it works is like this: Say the buyer/donor wants to give a $25 donation to a Troop 1806 girl for the cookie sale.
 This donation is “converted” by the girl to equivalent number of boxes, rounding downward.
 So a $25 donation would be 6.25 Operation Cookie Drop boxes (25 divided by 4), rounded down to 6 actual boxes.
 This is reported to our Council, which will, later in the year, calculate the total Operation Cookie Drop donations in our Council, and deliver these.
 Donors cannot designate the actual types of boxes given by the Council to the military.
 The only way donors can designate and deliver actual boxes to military personnel is to do it through the direct sale, probably by SmartCookies Direct.

 Payment for Cookies: Payment for Girl Scout cookies, whether in direct sales in neighborhoods or at cookie booths, can always be made with cash, but girls may or may not have exact change with them when making these sales.
 Checks are never accepted for payment unless the girl’s family personally knows the writer of the check and trusts that the check will not be returned or stopped.
-Payment can also be made by credit/debit checkcard, provided that the girl is accompanied by a smartphone or iPad user who has registered the smartphone or iPad with Troop 1806 and Council for credit/debit checkcard sales.
+Payment can also be made by credit/debit checkcard, provided that the girl is accompanied by a smartphone or iPad user who has signed up for the new SmartCookies sales app.
 There is no extra charge to the buyer or Troop 1806 for using the credit/debit checkcard, the bank charges are absorbed by our Council.

 Taking Orders for More Cookies/Operation Cookie Drop: Even though the sale is all direct order, Troop 1806 girls do take orders during the sale period for more cookies and to accept additional Operation Cookie Drop donations.